Skip to main content

 The Smart Data Moment

-Open banking showed the potential for secure, standardised access to data to drive competition, innovation, and better outcomes.
+Open banking showed what secure, standardised access to data can do for competition, innovation, and better outcomes.

 Smart Data is the UK’s plan to scale that approach beyond finance - into energy, pensions, communications, insurance, and more - using common building blocks that work across sectors.